 Expanding a business in a new jurisdiction is always a step that comes with all sorts of challenges and decisions.
 One of the most crucial points to consider when expanding is the setting up of a branch office in a new jurisdiction – doing so provides the company with an opportunity to explore and analyse the market before risking further expansion.
-This article attempts to address some major Frequently Asked Questions (FAQs) regarding the setting up of branch offices in India which you ought to look at if you are considering growing your business.
+This article attempts to address some major Frequently Asked Questions (FAQs) regarding the setting up of branch office in India which you ought to look at if you are considering growing your business.

 Q 1: How does Indian law define a branch office?